 So, what is the Zercher deadlift?
 The Zercher deadlift is a variation requiring the barbell to be held between the forearm and bicep on the elbows.
 It places more work on the upper back muscles.
 This unique deadlift exercise is especially beneficial for sports athletes, wrestlers, strongmen and strongwomen.

 In this article, you’ll find step-by-step instructions on how to set up properly for the Zercher deadlift.
 I’ll also outline the advantages of adding this exercise to your program.
 Finally, you’ll learn about the 4 major drawbacks to avoid.

 This exercise is often misunderstood, and I highly encourage you to review the main points to minimize your injury risk.

 Table of Contents

 The Zercher deadlift is a deadlift variation that uses a different grip than normal, targets the lifter’s upper back muscles, and requires a longer range of motion

 Unlike the conventional deadlift, the Zercher deadlift does not allow the use of the hands to grip the barbell.
-Instead, the lifter must wedge the bar in the crooks of their elbows.
+Instead, the lifter must wedge the bar in the bend of their elbows.
 This way of holding onto the barbell is known as the “Zercher grip” — the same style of grip used for the Zercher squat.